SHARP-EATMAN

 Epeolus and Triepeolus species within each genus are sometimes difficult to differentiate from one another and may require expert assistance to identify.
 Helpful information for distinguishing Epeolus species can be found in Thomas Onuferko's “A revision of the cleptoparasitic bee genus Epeolus Latreille for Nearctic species, North of Mexico," noted in this guide's reference page.
 The best resource for identifying Triepeolus species is Molly Rightmyer's definitive and comprehensive work, “A review of the cleptoparasitic bee genus Triepeolus," also noted in this guide's reference page.
 Many Triepeolus species in the Lower Rio Grande Valley, however, remain undocumented.

-Epeolus species are often differentiated by such traits as: (1) the colors of various body parts, particularly their legs, tegulae, face-parts and antennal segments; and (2) the patterns on the bees' thoraxes and abdomens, which are formed by appressed (dense, velvety) pale hairs.
+Epeolus species are often differentiated by traits too small to be seen by the naked eye.
+Nonetheless, some may be distinguished by more obvious traits, such as: (1) the colors of various body parts, particularly the legs, tegulae, face-parts and antennal segments; and (2) the patterns on the bees' thoraxes and abdomens, which are formed by appressed (dense, velvety) pale hairs.
 (3) In addition, traits of the scutellum (second thorax segment) can be helpful in diagnosing Epeolus species.
 The hind rim of the Epeolus bee's scutellum bears tooth-like projections called axillae, whose singular shape, color, length or position may be distinctive of a particular species; the shape of the scutellum's hind edge also aids in identification.

 Triepeolus species are differentiated by the same traits noted above used to identify Epeolus.
-The following traits are also useful for identifying Triepolus species: (1) the time of year in which they fly; (2) (in females), the shape of the bee's abdominal tip, as seen from above and in profile; and (3) (in males) by characteristics of the clypeus (the face part above the mandibles).
+The following are also useful for identifying Triepolus species in the Valley: (1) the time of year in which they fly; (2) (in females), the shape of the bee's abdomen tip, as seen from above and in profile; and (3) by characteristics of the clypeus (the face part above the mandibles).

 A male Triepeolus